HanWenfang/syncless/trunk/README.txt

   $ wget http://peak.telecommunity.com/dist/ez_setup.py
   $ python ez_setup.py syncless

-If installation fails, or you want to reinstall syncless to get the highest performance, please follow the next Installation section.
+If installation fails, or you want to reinstall Syncless to get the highest performance, please follow the next Installation section.

 Installation (the hard way)